O JARGON BUSTER

 - Blodslitet

-The literal translation of ¨Blodslitet¨ is ¨Blood Spiller¨.
+lap.
+The literal translation of ¨Blodslitet¨ is ¨Blood

-This gives an idea of the original thinking behind the event,
+Spiller¨.
+This gives an idea of the original thinking

 - Blue course